exercism/yamlscript/docs/ABOUT.md

 Its syntax is always valid **YAML**, but it is expressive as any modern programming language.

-> All of the solutions to the exercises in this track have be done in 3 to 50
-> well spaced lines of YAMLScript (median of 11, avg of 14.5 lines).
+> All of the solutions to the exercises in this track have been done in 3-50 comfortably spaced lines of YAMLScript (10-15 on average).

 When you run a YAMLScript program it actually transpiles dynamically to the **Clojure** JVM/Lisp language.